 Usually when we travel to New Zealand or Australia from Europe we break the journey half way in Asia – Singapore, Kuala Lumpur, Hong Kong are popular stopovers.
 But recently it has become better value to travel via the Middle East – last time we flew to New Zealand via Dubai and this time Qatar.

-I note there is a slightly shorter (but still ultra long haul) Qatar flight from Doha to Perth in Western Australia.
+I note there is a slightly shorter (but still ultra long haul) Qatar flight from Doha to Perth in Western Australia and an even longer one planned from Singapore to New York!

 So was it worthwhile?
 And how do you survive an ultra long haul flight?